3DiVi/nuitrack-sdk/doc/Unity_Basic.md

 }
 ```

-_**Note**: For correct detection of the user, the camera in Unity should be set at a distance of approximately 2-3 m from the object, which contains the script.
-Make sure the camera is facing the object._
+_**Note**: For correct detection of the user, it is desirable to be about two meters from the sensor.

-6. And now we are down to the final stretch!
+5. And now we are down to the final stretch!
 Build the project and run the app on your mobile device.
 Now, if everything was done properly, your skeleton will be detected, tracked and displayed in the app.
 Good job!

 <p align="center">
 <img width="450" src="img/Ubasic_image10.gif">